Child Support Attorneys Morris County, NJ

 With the February 2017 change to NJ Child Support laws in S-1046/A-2721, all New Jersey child support orders will automatically terminate when the child reaches the age of 19, unless the parents specify otherwise in their child support agreement.
 As 19 is the age at which many children are pursuing post-secondary educational programs like college, university, or vocational training, this automatic termination of child support can place a great deal of strain on many parent’s finances at a critical moment in their child’s lives.

 However, as the educational demands of many professional positions have increased, so has New Jersey’s legal understanding that college education is a necessity for children.
 There are now a number of precedent-setting cases which establish that child support for a child’s education is a mandatory requirement.
 This means that if you are a parent whose child support agreement does not account for your child’s college expenses, it may be possible to secure support for this expense through a court motion.

-Contact our firm to discuss your options for accounting for your child’s post secondary education in your child support agreement in a comprehensive and confidential case assessment today.
+Call our office to discuss your options for accounting for your child’s post secondary education in your child support agreement in a comprehensive and confidential case assessment today.

 Planning for College in Your Initial Child Support Agreement